sipemu/case-based-reasoning/README.md

 "Warning: Cases with missing values in the dependent variable (Y) or predictor variables (X) have been dropped from the analysis.
 This may lead to a reduced dataset and potential loss of information.
 Please review your data and consider appropriate missing value imputation techniques to mitigate these issues."

-Potential Solutions:

--   **Missing Value Analysis**: Conduct a thorough missing value analysis to understand the nature and extent of the missing data.
-Determine if the data is missing at random (MAR), missing completely at random (MCAR), or missing not at random (MNAR).
-This information will guide the choice of imputation methods.

--   **Imputation Techniques:** Depending on the nature of the missing data, various imputation techniques can be applied to fill in the gaps:

-    a.  **Mean/Median/Mode Imputation**: Replace missing values with the mean, median, or mode of the variable.
-This method is simple but can distort the distribution of the data.

-    b.  **Regression Imputation**: Use linear regression models to predict missing values based on the relationships between the predictor variables.
-This technique assumes that the relationships between variables are linear.

-    c.  **k-Nearest Neighbors Imputation (k-NN)**: Fill in missing values using the values from the k most similar cases in the dataset.
-The similarity is determined using distance metrics such as Euclidean or Manhattan distance.

-    d.  **Multiple Imputation**: Generate multiple imputed datasets by creating a range of plausible values for each missing value.
-Analyze each imputed dataset separately and then pool the results to obtain a final estimate.

--   **Sensitivity Analysis**: After applying an imputation method, perform a sensitivity analysis to assess the impact of the imputed values on the overall results.
-This will help evaluate the robustness of the findings and the potential biases introduced by the imputation.

-By addressing missing values appropriately, you can mitigate the risk of losing valuable information and improve the quality of the analysis.

 ## Example: Cox Beta Model